bobbyshaw/tomrobertshaw.net/_posts/2014-04-26-april-2014-ecommerce-survey.md

 Turning to the top 100K busiest sites according to Alexa, 2,373 stores were detected.
 In this section of the survey we are expecting more enterprise-focussed shopping cart solutions.

 The results of which show that Magento continues to have the most stores in the top 100K.
 Identifying 704 Magento installations means that it sees a slightly increased majority of 30% compared to the full 1 million.
-Second and fourth most popular in this category are the traditional Enterprise products <a href="http://www.ibm.com/software/websphere">IBM WebSphere</a> and <a href="http://www.atg.com">ATG</a>.
+Second and fourth most popular in this category are the traditional Enterprise products <a href="http://www.ibm.com/software/websphere">IBM WebSphere</a> and <a href="http://www.atg.com">ATG Web Commerce</a>.
 However, newcomer to the survey, [WooCommerce](http://www.woothemes.com/woocommerce/) takes third position in the top 100K with 186 sites.

 <div id="mostPopularHundredThousand"></div>